-Electric Work No Roofing No
+Electric Work Yes Roofing No

 Central Heating No National House Building Council (NHBC) No

 Damp Course No Any other work or installations?
 No

 b

-Please give any details of the work or installations to which the guarantee(s) relate(s)
+Please give any details of the work or installations to which the guarantee(s) relate(s) N/A

-C
+c

 Are there any outstanding claims under any of the guarantees listed above?
+No

-Please give details:
+Please give details: N/A

 Q15: Boundaries

 As far as you are aware, has any boundary of your property been moved in the last 10 Years?
+No

 please give any details.
+N/A

 Q16: Notices that affect your property

 In the past three years have you ever received a notice:

 a(i)

 Advising that the owner of a neighbouring property has made a planning application?
+No

 b(i)

 That affects your property in some other way?
 No

 c(i)

 That requires you to do any maintenance, repairs or improvements to your property?
+No

 if you have answered yes to any a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.

 Declaration